-(2) An On-Site Produce Sales Stand shall be operated by a non-profit organization, and shall established and operated in compliance with Subsection G (On-Site Produce Sales Stands) of this Section.
-On-Site Produce Sales Stands are intended to be small in scale, and designed to benefit residents and businesses immediately surrounding the Community Garden.
+(2) An On-Site Produce Sales Stand shall be operated by a non-profit organization, and are intended to be small in scale and designed to benefit residents and businesses immediately surrounding the Community Garden.
 Furthermore, On-Site Produce Sales Stands may be used as a marketing tool to encourage new Community Garden participants, and to offset the costs of maintaining and operating a Community Garden.
 Community Gardens that choose to operate an On-Site Produce Sales Stand shall submit a Produce Sales Stand Operation Plan with their Administrative Use Permit application.